insidemordecai/website/content/posts/202210-fedora-setup-guide/index.md

 ---
 title: Things To Do After Installing Fedora Workstation
 slug: fedora-linux-setup-guide
-summary: This is a beginner friendly way of how I go about setting up Fedora Linux and GNOME.
+summary: A beginner friendly way of how I go about setting up Fedora Linux and GNOME.
-description: This is a beginner friendly way of how I go about setting up Fedora Linux and GNOME.
+description: A beginner friendly way of how I go about setting up Fedora Linux and GNOME.
 date: 2022-10-27T23:05:20+03:00
 categories: [Linux]
 tags: [Fedora, Post Install]